chrissuu/bleu/_posts/2025-08-18-probabilistic-grandfathers.md

 type: nr
 ---
 ### Introduction
-The most famous time travel paradox goes like this:
+A well known time travel paradox goes like this:

 Suppose you have a time machine which can take you back in time.